 unique - being the only one of a kind

 vertebrate - an animal with a segmented spinal column

 Just for fun...

-- Be a nature detective – lots of activities to download and print out including bird spotter sheets and tick lists, bird bingo and spotting certificates
+- Be a nature detective – lots of bird activities to download and print out including bird spotter sheets and tick lists, bird nest-building practice and a bird-spotting hunt

 - Fun make and do activities from the RSPB (make a bird cake and a recycled bird feeder, or play Big Card Birdwatch)

-- Bird coluring and craft activities for younger children
+- Bird colouring and craft activities for younger children

 - Be a bird waiter and match the food with the correct beak